Helms Lake at Sparks Marina Park

 Note: An All-Terrain Wheelchair is available for use by people with disabilities at the Sparks Marina Park.
 This unique piece of equipment will allow equal access to the sandy beaches and water with some personal assistance.
 Please call the Park Ranger office at 691-9130 for reservation and usage information.

 Recreational swimming is permitted in the designated swim area at the north beach only (weather permitting) during the summer months.
-Check back from dates and times in 2014.
+The 2014 schedule is as follows:

 The public is encouraged to keep the Sparks Marina a safe, inviting place for everyone by observing the following: